Alban999/Horizon_Quantum_Hackaton/README.md

 The Python script `correct_circuit.py` will execute the API on Horizon Quantum and yield the final register obtained from the backend.

+Remark: the `Debug` folder includes our codes for the Magic State Distillation, Bit Flip and 5 Qubits algorithms.
+All of it is already included in the `Triple_Alpha_Code` folder.
+We just leave it for information and to debug these algorithms seperatly.

 ## Code Overview:

 1. **`correct_circuit.py`:** This Python file serves as the user interface, taking 5 input variables: